What is Craniotomy Procedure (Brain Tumor Treatment)?

 Craniotomy is a surgical procedure in which part of the skull is removed in order to view the brain.
 The piece of skull removed is called a “bone flap.”
 After the surgery is performed to remove the brain tumor, the bone flap is fitted back into the skull.

 Surgery is often the most effective way to treat many brain tumors, whether they are benign or malignant.
-Craniotomies, which are performed by our expert team of neurosurgeons in our Dallas and Addison offices, are designated in different ways.
+Craniotomies, which are performed by our expert team of neurosurgeons in our Dallas offices, are designated in different ways.
 A frontotemporal, parietal, temporal or suboccipital craniotomy is named after the bone that is removed.

 In order to accurately access the tumor and reduce the risk of damage to healthy brain tissue, imaging devices may be used to help guide the surgeon.
 Known as a stereotactic craniotomy, scans are taken that create a three-dimensional image of the brain.
 A computer provides a navigation system to safely route the surgeon to the precise location of the tumor.